-You’re fully prepared if your car breaks down on the side of the road.
+You are fully prepared if your car breaks down on the side of the road.
 You have your smartphone and trusty driving apps.
-But before you make that call for roadside assistance, you can drive your car to safety with the following basic tools and ingenuity.
+But before you make that call for roadside assistance, you can drive your own or car rental to safety with the following basic tools and ingenuity.

 1. Basic Tools & Supplies

 DIY roadside repair is easier with the right basic tools and supplies.
 Start with a compact tool kit that includes a:

 Add wire snips, tie wraps and a good multi-tool gizmo (like a Leatherman) with a sharp knife.
 Then get Rescue Tape or any sort of self-fusing silicone repair tape that’s versatile and easy-to-use.
 Don’t forget to toss in a roll of electrical tape, rag and an LED flashlight.

 A compact tool kit like one from CruzTools is designed for motorcyclists, so its small case fits into your glove box or under a seat.
 It comes already packed with a handy set of tools.

 Cover a broken window with duct tape and a plastic trash bag.
 Three-millimeter contractor-type trash bags are much stronger than the typical ones.
 Just cut the bag to fit the window frame and secure the top edge with tape.
 Put a length of tape on the bottom edge, pulling it taut before sealing, and then tape down the sides.

 First check where the radiator hose has blown.
 If it’s toward the end of its length, you may be able to unclamp it, cut the bad portion off and reattach the hose.
 You can wrap it with self-fusing silicone tape, but let everything cool down.
 Wipe the hose so the tape sticks better, and top off the radiator with a 50-50 mix antifreeze and water (or just water in a pinch).